Moving to Bangalore?

 Expats started moving to Bangalore in growing numbers in the late 1980s after the first multinational IT corporations had set up their offices there.
-With its rich mix of cultures, religions, and languages, the city still testifies to this long history of migrants moving to Bangalore.
+With its rich mix of cultures, religions, and languages, the city still has steady numbers of migrants wanting to make Bangalore their home.
 Expats coming to Bangalore today can enjoy the city’s international flair.

-Expatriates moving to Bangalore should therefore be aware of the potential threat of terrorist attacks.
+Expats moving to Bangalore should therefore be aware of the potential threat of terrorist attacks.
 It is always a good idea to stay alert when visiting public places or attending events that attract large crowds.
 Always keep in mind, though, that you are much more likely to get injured in a traffic accident than in a terrorist attack.
-So there's no reason to be paranoid!
+So, there's no reason to be too concerned!

-There are other, slightly more tangible threats to your well-being in Bangalore.
-These include vector-borne diseases such as malaria, Japanese encephalitis, dengue fever, and chikungunya (another tropical fever), as well as gastrointestinal diseases caused by a lack of proper hygiene.
-If you take reasonable precautions against mosquito bites and are careful when buying food and drinking water, these threats to your health are avoidable.
+There are other, slightly more tangible, threats to your well-being in Bangalore.
+These include vector-borne diseases such as malaria, Japanese encephalitis, dengue fever, and chikungunya (another tropical fever), as well as gastrointestinal diseases caused by a change of climate, diet, and hygiene routine.
+If you take reasonable precautions against mosquito bites and are careful when buying food and drinking water, some of these threats to your health can be avoided.

-Check that all standard vaccinations such as tetanus, MMR, polio, pertussis, diphtheria, and influenza are up to date before moving to Bangalore.
-People whose intended period of stay in Bangalore is longer than six months should consider additional immunizations for the following diseases: hepatitis (both types), typhoid fever, pneumococci, meningitis, encephalitis, and rabies.
+Check that all standard vaccinations such as tetanus, MMR, polio, pertussis, varicella (chicken pox), diphtheria, and influenza are up to date before moving to Bangalore.
+As well as your regular vaccinations, it’s advisable for expats traveling to Bangalore to get additional immunizations for the following diseases: hepatitis (types A and B), typhoid fever, pneumonia, meningitis, Japanese encephalitis, cholera, malaria (prescription tablets), and rabies.

-If no health insurance scheme is provided by your employer, make sure to take out comprehensive insurance coverage before leaving for Bangalore.
-Although there are some excellent private hospitals, clinics and specialists in Bangalore, the general standard of healthcare and treatment might not conform to what you are used to.
+Although an unlikely case, if no health insurance plan is provided by your employer abroad, make sure to take out comprehensive insurance coverage before leaving for Bangalore.
+Even though there are some excellent private hospitals, clinics and specialists in Bangalore, the general standard of healthcare and treatment might not conform to what you are used to.
 Most private clinics offer highly specialized, complicated treatments, but not all of them are suited to provide emergency treatments or to care for patients with general health concerns.